PSIHR/vapebacken45/replit.md

   - Users can only close app via header swipe or close button (prevents accidental exits)
   - Full-screen mode provides better UX for product browsing and checkout
   - Falls back gracefully if features are not available on older Telegram clients
+  - Added safe-area padding at top for devices with notches/Dynamic Island

 ## External Dependencies